emmituomisto/greenola-ui-design/README.md

-## **Greenola App – UI/UX Design**
+## **Greenola, Green living app for Heinola city – UI/UX Design**
 🔗 **[View Figma Prototype](https://www.figma.com/proto/4xc8uS42UvHHtNp8P1WiKo/Greenola-App-Design?node-id=61-182&p=f&t=LutinrvY0e1yI098-1&scaling=scale-down&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=61%3A182)**

 ### **Overview**
 This UI/UX design was created as part of the **Designing Digital Service** course at **LAB University of Applied Sciences**.
-The course focused on designing digital solutions that enhance user experience and provide value.
+The course focused on designing digital solutions for the city of Heinola, that enhance user experience and provide value.
+The project was **not officially shared with Heinola city or any external organization**—it was purely an academic exercise.

 The **Greenola App** was developed as a **conceptual project** aimed at **promoting sustainable living** by offering:
 💜 **Recycling guides** to educate users on proper waste management